Riwia Brown

 Riwia Brown ONZM (née Taylor; born 1957) is a New Zealand playwright.
 She is the screenwriter of the popular and award-winning New Zealand movie Once Were Warriors (1994).
 The Once Were Warriors screenplay, adapted from the book of the same name by Alan Duff, gained Brown the Best Screenplay award at the 1994 New Zealand Film and TV Awards.
 Brown has written for theatre, television and films.

 Early life and family

 Brown is the daughter of Mel Taylor, a diplomat, and his wife, Reremoana Taylor and was born in 1957.
 She is of Māori descent and affiliates to the Ngāti Porou, Te Whānau-ā-Apanui and Taranaki iwi.
-Brown is from a creative family: her brother Apirana Taylor is a poet, story-teller and musician; her other siblings, Rangimoana Taylor and Hania Stewart, are also theatre practitioners.
+Brown is from a creative family: her brother Apirana Taylor is a poet, story-teller and musician; her other siblings, Rangimoana Taylor and Haina Stewart, are also theatre practitioners.

 Brown was educated at St Joseph's Māori Girls' College in Taradale.